tdameros/42-transcendence/front/doc/component.md

 ## style

-Returns the CSS content to be rendered inside the component.
+Returns the specific CSS content to be rendered inside the component.

 ```javascript
 style() {